panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 ```
 Because `lastName` property does not exist in `obj`, JavaScript correctly evaluates `obj.lastName` to `undefined`.

-In other cases, you know that a variable expects to hold an object or a function to return an object.
+On the other side, you know that a variable expects an object.
 But for some reason, you can't instantiate the object.
 In such case `null` is a meaningful indicator of a *missing object*.

 For example, `clone()` is a function that clones a plain JavaScript object.
 The function is expected to return an object: